Fox River, Alaska

 Fox River (Фокс-Ривер) is a census-designated place (CDP) in Kenai Peninsula Borough, Alaska, United States.
-At the 2010 census the population was 685, up from 616 in 2000.
+As of the 2020 census, Fox River had a population of 644.
 It was first reported by the U.S. Geological Survey in 1895.
 The Fox River, which flows by the CDP, might have been named for Theodore Fox, a local mining magnate.

 Geography

 Fox River is located on the western side of the Kenai Peninsula at (59.847372, -150.926178).
 It is at the head of Kachemak Bay, where the Fox River enters it.
 The CDP extends north from the bay to high ground north of Caribou Lake.
 It is bordered to the southwest by Falls Creek, which separates the community from the Fritz Creek CDP.
 Most of the current population of Fox River is in the southwest part of the CDP, on high ground overlooking Falls Creek, Swift Creek, and Moose Creek.

 According to the United States Census Bureau, the CDP has a total area of 332.2 km2, of which 324.8 km2 are land and 7.5 km2, or 2.25%, are water.

 The populated area is known locally as "The Head of the (Kachemak) Bay".
 Its population resides for the most part in the three Russian Old Believer villages of Voznesenka, Kachemak Selo, and Razdolna.
 Most of the remainder of the CDP is inside the Kenai National Wildlife Refuge and has no population.